 Collect prizes donated by local business, or use part of the money raised for a cash prize for the winners of the tournament.

-Taking bets on the winners of the race tournament would add another dimension to the fun.
+Taking bets on the winners of the office chair race tournament would add another dimension to the fun.

 Then set up your race course.
 Try to sweep all loose gravel out of the raceway if you’re having an outside tournament.
 Make up your tournament schedule and have a blast!